glickmac/Dog_Classifier/README.md

 ## Overview

 This repository contains code for building a deep-learning model that classifies dog breeds from images.
+The model can be accessed and a sample can be added using [Streamlit](https://dogclassifier.streamlit.app/).
 The model is based on Convolutional Neural Networks (CNNs) implemented using TensorFlow and Keras.

 ## Table of Contents